zrhoffman/vscode-go/Go-with-VS-Code-FAQ-and-Troubleshooting.md

 **Q: I installed the plugin, but none of the features are working.
 Why?**

 **A:** Make sure to install all the dependent Go tools.
 Run `Go: Install/Update Tools`.
-If you want to install only selected tools, then go through the [Go tools that this plugin depends on](https://github.com/Microsoft/vscode-go/wiki/Go-tools-that-the-Go-extension-depends-on) and install the ones you need.
+If you want to install only selected tools, then go through the [Go tools that this plugin depends on](https://github.com/Microsoft/vscode-go/wiki/Go-tools-that-the-Go-extension-depends-on) and install the ones you need manually

 **Q: Why do my imported packages keep disappearing?**